Know how to change the test settings to suit your requirements.

 Random Questions: If enabled, all candidates will get the questions in different orders.
 For example, Q1 will be different for John and Smith.

 Random Answers: If enabled, the answer options in MCQ or MAQ will be different for candidates.
 For example, the correct answer option will be a for Smith, whereas it will be d for John.

 Show Question Score: If enabled, this will indicate the number of points the question carries.

 3. Display Message Settings

 You can choose which messages should be displayed to the candidate during the test.

-The system will alert the candidates when less than 2 minutes are remaining in the section.
+The system will alert the candidates when less than 2 minutes remain in the section.

-Enabling this will display a feedback page after completion of the test.
-This helps in knowing the candidate's test experience.
+Enabling this will display a feedback page after the completion of the test.
+You can know the candidate's test experience using this.